ABCTreebank/ABCT-toolkit/README.md

     - Java JRE (the version requirement aligns with that of [Stanford Tregex 4.2.0](https://nlp.stanford.edu/software/tregex.shtml))
     - m4
     - sed
-    - Python (tested with 3.6.12) and that required packages listed in `pyproject.toml`
+    - Python (currently working only with 3.6, tested with 3.6.12) and that required packages listed in `pyproject.toml`
 - Automatically prepared in building the python bdist
     - [Stanford Tregex](https://nlp.stanford.edu/software/tregex.shtml) (tested with 4.2.0)
 - Optional dependencies: